 Ed. note -- Who is AJ King?
 AJ King is the author of the piece you're reading right now.
 He's also another 5-star commit in LGHL's top nationally 2013 recruiting class.
 You can follow AJ on Twitter @allday_ajking.

-I know many Buckeye fans across the country are wondering what Ohio State needs to do to get out of the unfortunate spot of being the third wheel amongst college football's unbeaten.
-Back-to-back weeks of hardcore drubbings against Big Ten foes Penn State (63-14), and Purdue (56-0) have not done much to impress pollsters and certainly have had no effect on the computer polls that are so highly based on strength of schedule.
-The truth is, there is not much that the Buckeyes can do but hope for a lot of chaos to happen ahead of them in the rankings because there are some fundamental flaws in the BCS system, as well as the national perception, that is holding Ohio State back.
+Many Buckeye fans across the country are wondering what Ohio State needs to do to get out of the unfortunate spot of being the third wheel amongst college football's unbeatens.
+Back-to-back weeks of hardcore drubbings against Big Ten foes Penn State (63-14), and Purdue (56-0) have not done much to impress pollsters, and certainly have had no effect on the computer rankings that are so highly influenced by high profile wins.
+The truth is, there is not much that the Buckeyes can do but handle their own business – as well as hope for a lot of chaos to unfold as well.

 I've always argued that the USA Today Coaches' Poll has no business being in the BCS equation and with good reason.
 Many coaches (or more appropriately, the SID's filing their ballots) in this poll have no idea what is going on outside of the tightly run organization that is their own football program.
 Florida State coach Jimbo Fisher is on the record as saying he voted Alabama number one in the country even after FSU dominated the then number three ranked Clemson Tigers by a score of 51-14.
 Though I commend Fisher's ability to remove his obvious bias towards his own team, there is no way he could possibly know exactly how well other top teams in the country are looking on a week-to-week basis when he is so confined to making sure everything in his program is running smoothly.